ElsharkawyZz/Simple-Etl-project/README.md

 ```

-You can make extranl database by docker and postgres
+You can make external database by docker and postgres
 ``` bash
 #run this commend to create the database
 docker run -it \